kemitchell/square-one-forms/confidentiality-ip.md

 #### What the Company Can Do

-The company can take action under [Further Steps](#further-steps) on your behalf if the company can't find you, if you aren't capable of doing so, or if you refuse to do so.
+The company can take action under [Further Steps](#further-steps) on your behalf if you aren't capable of doing so, if you refuse to do so, of if the company can't find you or get in touch with you.

 #### Legal Intent